mattermost/mattermost-mobile/README.md

 We plan to add support for tablets in the future, but the timeline depends on how many people have a need for it.
 If you're looking for a tablet version, please help us out by [upvoting the feature request](https://mattermost.uservoice.com/forums/306457/suggestions/20082079)!

+# Troubleshooting

+### I keep getting a message "Cannot connect to the server.
+Please check your server URL and internet connection."

+Our second generation mobile apps only support server versions 3.8+.
+If your server version is too old, you might see this error message come up.

+To check your server version, log on to the site on desktop and go to Main Menu > About Mattermost.

+### I see a “Connecting…” bar that does not go away

+If your app is working properly, you should see a grey “Connecting…” bar that clears or says “Connected” after the app reconnects.

+If you are seeing this message all the time, and your internet connection seems fine:

+Ask your server administrator if the server uses NGINX or another webserver as a reverse proxy.
+If so, they should check that it is configured correctly for [supporting the websocket connection for APIv4 endpoints](https://docs.mattermost.com/install/install-ubuntu-1604.html#configuring-nginx-as-a-proxy-for-mattermost-server).